yogsototh/krambook/README.md

     Here is a formula $\sum_{n=0}^\infty u_n = \pi$

 Imagine a thesis where this formula is present a hundred times and you begin to understand why macros are a necessity for long documents.
 But in LaTeX you could also declare macros with parameters and that use other declared macros:

     \newcommand{\ratlang}[2]{\mathcal{S}_{#1}^{\mathrm{rat}}(#2)}
     \newcommand{\sr}[2]{\ratlang{\mathbb{R}}(\Sigma)}
     ...
     Let us denote $\sr$ the class of rationnal stochastic language over $\mathbb{R}$ with alphabet $\Sigma$.

 Now you see the power of LaTeX.

 There is also another thing that make LaTeX scalable.
 You can include other source files.
 This make it easy to separate work and also to work with many other people.

 Another good point with LaTeX and markdown is that you write only in text file and you can then version these file using `git` for example.

-The purposes of this project are
+The purposes of this project are:

 - Handle long documents by:
   - adding macros to kramdown
-  - working with many small and versionnable text files
+  - working with many small and versionable text files
 - generate high-quality PDF _and_ HTML documents.

 For now, the power of this superset of kramdown syntax is _not_ Turing complete.